 That’s how it works.
 Basically the VPN software monitors the status of your connection.
 As long as you are connected to the Virtual Private Network, it’s all fine.
 The emergency stop switch has nothing to do.

-You are using a VPN like NordVPN (big discounts NOW!)* or Surfshark (only $1.99/month)* to protect your privacy and to stay anonymous.
+You are using a VPN like NordVPN (big discounts NOW)* or Surfshark (unlimited connections)* to protect your privacy and to stay anonymous.
 If the connection to the VPN server drops, data may leak.
 That’s why the software cuts all connections to the Internet.
 Once the connection to the VPN is established again, the data flows as before.

 Some pictures help